 ❌ Reusing old wax rings

-Repair kits work in most cases, but full replacement may be necessary if:
+Repair kits work in most situations, but replacement may be necessary if:

 Inspect after bathroom renovations

-Proper maintenance can keep a seal functioning for many years.
+Proper maintenance can extend seal life for many years.